mstksg/inCode/copy/entries/fc-statements.md

 Even if your programming languages have first-class functions, `printf` might be a first-class value, but the *call* of it (usually indicated with parentheses, like `printf()`) is definitely something...different altogether.
+You *can* simulate this in languages by creating a sub-language inside the language, but you're always going to have an interplay between the two.
+There will always be the dichotomy between statements and data.

 Statements as data
 ------------------